StoyanKostadinov97/Cubical/README.md

-# Cubical is a softuni project that i made in JS Back-End course
+# Cubical is a project that i made for softuni in JS Back-End course